Sharpen Your Wildlife Edits: Mastering Canon DPP

 In the Field: Burst Mode and Shutter Choices

 For fast-moving animals like cheetahs or birds in flight, I rely on burst mode, which delivers 12 frames per second (fps) with the manual shutter or 20 fps with the electronic shutter.
 The electronic shutter’s speed is ideal for rapid action, and its silent operation avoids startling wildlife in places like the Maasai Mara.
 However, banding (unwanted lines caused by flickering lights or fast motion) can be an issue with electronic shutters.
-I accept this risk for high-speed subjects but switch to manual shutter for slower animals like Antarctic penguins or seals, which are less sensitive to the camera’s click.
-In low-light conditions, such as misty Antarctic skies while photographing seals and penguins, manual shutter ensures cleaner images.
+I accept this risk for high-speed subjects but switch to manual shutter for slower animals like Antarctic penguins or seals, which are less disturbed by the camera’s click.
+In low-light conditions, such as misty Antarctic skies while photographing seals, the mechanical shutter ensures cleaner images with fewer artifacts.

 Post-Processing with Canon DPP

-At the end of the day, I review hundreds of images using Canon Digital Photo Professional (DPP), the free software included with Canon cameras.
+After a shoot, I review hundreds of images using Canon Digital Photo Professional (DPP), the free software included with Canon cameras.
+For Canon users, DPP stands out as the best option for post-processing due to its seamless integration with Canon’s RAW files and its unique ability to display active autofocus points during editing.
 Here’s my workflow:

 1. Quick Scroll: I scan thumbnails in DPP to spot eye-catching shots.